ravndu-dlshan/asms-frontend/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Note:** Make sure your backend server is running on `http://localhost:8080` before making API calls.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.